Investment banker Rubinoff leaving Bank of America

 Rubinoff has taken a job with the Safra family, a source familiar with the situation said.

-The departure follows the recent loss of two prominent former Merrill Lynch & Co executives, Andrea Orcel and Jim Forbes, to UBS AG.
+The departure follows the recent loss of two prominent former Merrill Lynch & Co executives, Andrea Orcel and Jim Forbes, to UBS AG UBSN.VX.
 Jonathan Moulds, president of Europe and Canada, retires at the end of the second quarter.

 Rubinoff was co-head of corporate and investment banking until a reorganization in January put Christian Meissner in charge of the unit and made Rubinoff chairman, responsible for deepening client relationships.